govau/content-guide/privacy.md

 ### MailChimp and newsletters

 To send out our news we use MailChimp.
-This provides online tools that can be used to create, send, and manage emails.
+This provides online tools that can be used to create, send and manage emails.

 MailChimp may collect personal information, such as distribution lists that contain email addresses, and other information relating to those email addresses.